N-benitha/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying lines with pattern root from file
+displaying number of lines containing a pattern in a file